Private Detective

 How many cases are you typically working on at any one time?

-Asked by ADQ over 9 years ago
+Asked by ADQ almost 10 years ago

 Did Epstein kill him self?

-Asked by Sjsjjs almost 5 years ago
+Asked by Sjsjjs about 5 years ago

 How many question can i ask i just want to know and its about cheating boyfriend